Lutando/docs-oxd/sources/oxdserver/index.md

-# Goal
+# oxd server overview

-- It is super simple to protect web site by OpenID Connect or UMA (using specific library, e.g. python/php/java)
-- Implementation of new library/plugin (on any language) is simple (convenient for Gluu library support)
+oxd makes it super simple to authenticate a person with OpenID Connect, to use OAuth2 to protect a website or API, or to obtain a token to access an OAuth2 protected resource.

-oxD Server is designed to work as standalone application (without Web Application Container, e.g. tomcat).
-It communicates via socket. oxD is restricted to `localhost` by default.
+oxD Server is designed to work as standalone application (without Web Application Container, e.g. tomcat). oxD is a mediator--it provides methods that make it easier for developers to use OAuth2 protocols.
+By default, it is restricted to `localhost`--so the oxd server should be installed on each server that has web applications.

+oxd API's are normally called via native libraries--currently for Php, Java, Python, node, Ruby and C#.

+oxd is commercial software.
+There is a free version that is limited to two transactions per second, which may be enough for many low volume sites.
+For more information on purchasing a commercial version of oxd, see the [website](http://oxd.gluu.org)

-# Web site protection with oxD
+## Web site protection with oxD

-Web site communicates with oxD Server via library (python/php/java).
-Library provides all convenient methods to web site code which in background call oxD Server.
-Concrete library depends on programming language used by a web site.
-Here for simplicity we use Java as sample.
+Libraries provide convenient methods to the web site developer which to call the oxd Server.
+The concrete library depends on the programming language used by a web site.
+We will use Java as an example on this page.

 ![oxd-overview](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)

-First of all web site must register itself with oxD Server via registration command (using java/python/php library).
+First of all, the web site must register itself with oxD Server via registration command (using java/python/php library).
 With registration it gets oxd_id from oxD Server. oxd_id must be passed to all commands.

 Web site configuration:
 ```